Alzheimer's disease: Causes

-Alzheimer's disease is believed to occur when abnormal amounts of amyloid beta (Aβ), accumulating extracellularly as amyloid plaques and tau proteins, or intracellularly as neurofibrillary tangles, form in the brain, affecting neuronal functioning and connectivity, resulting in a progressive loss of brain function.
+Alzheimer's disease is believed to occur when abnormal amounts of amyloid beta (Aβ), accumulating extracellularly as amyloid plaques, or tau proteins, accumulating intracellularly as neurofibrillary tangles, form in the brain, affecting neuronal functioning and connectivity, resulting in a progressive loss of brain function.
 This altered protein clearance ability is age-related, regulated by brain cholesterol, and associated with other neurodegenerative diseases.

-The cause for most Alzheimer's cases is still mostly unknown, except for 1–2% of cases where deterministic genetic differences have been identified.
-Several competing hypotheses attempt to explain the underlying cause; the most predominant hypothesis is the amyloid beta (Aβ) hypothesis.
+Deterministic causes for most Alzheimer's cases are still mostly unknown, except for 1–2% of cases where deterministic genetic differences have been identified.
+Predisposing causes (also known as "risk factors") such as hearing impairment and smoking are increasingly documented.
+Several unifying hypotheses attempt to explain underlying causes; the most predominant are the amyloid beta (Aβ) hypothesis, and the tau hypothesis.

 Genetic

 Late onset

 Late-onset Alzheimer's is about 70% heritable.
 Most cases of Alzheimer's are not familial, and so they are termed sporadic Alzheimer's disease.
 Of the cases of sporadic Alzheimer's disease, most are classified as late onset where they are developed after the age of 65 years.

 The strongest genetic risk factor for sporadic Alzheimer's disease is APOEε4.
-APOEε4 is one of four alleles of apolipoprotein E (APOE).
+APOEε4 is one of the three major alleles of apolipoprotein E (APOE).
 APOE plays a major role in lipid-binding proteins in lipoprotein particles and the ε4 allele disrupts this function.
 Between 40% and 80% of people with Alzheimer's disease possess at least one APOEε4 allele.
 The APOEε4 allele increases the risk of the disease by three times in heterozygotes and by 15 times in homozygotes.
 Like many human diseases, environmental effects and genetic modifiers result in incomplete penetrance.
-For example, Nigerian Yoruba people do not show the relationship between dose of APOEε4 and incidence or age-of-onset for Alzheimer's disease seen in other human populations.
+For example, Nigerian Yoruba people do not show the relationship between the dose of APOEε4 and incidence or age-of-onset for Alzheimer's disease seen in other human populations.